 The table below lists headline indices covered by this document.
 All versions of the below indices that may exist are also covered by this document.
-Please refer to S&P DJI's All Indices by Methodology Report for a complete list of indices covered by this document.
+Please refer to the S&P DJI Methodology & Regulatory Status Database for a complete list of indices covered by this document.